techlahoma/okcjs-website/readme.md

 ## Website Contributions

 Want to contribute to the site?
 Great!
-Helping with the website via markdown, github, and pull requests is a great way to be involved.
+Helping with the website via markdown, GitHub, and pull requests is a great way to be involved.
 You'll be learning/using relevant skills for Oklahoma's developer job market while contributing to our tech community.
 Pretty cool, right? 😎

 This repo holds the basis for the Oklahoma City Javascript user group's website.
 This is asimply blog-type site powered by hexo, using the okcjs-hexo-theme.
 This currently supports multiple languages, and also has the ability to add plugins, as necessary.